Bernd Schuster: International career

+Style of play

+An intelligent and skillful player, Schuster is considered one of the best midfielders of his generation.
+Earlier in his career, Schuster operated as a box-to-box attacking midfielder with good creative abilities, good dribbling and good pace.
+Injuries at Barcelona would cause him to lose his pace, which led his coaches to move him to a deep-lying playmaking role, where his technique, vision and excellent passing abilities allowed him to excel at dictating the tempo of the game and provide chances for his teammates through short and long passes.
+He was also an expert free-kick taker and possessed a powerful shot that allowed him to score goals from a distance.
+Primarily a midfielder, Schuster was also capable of playing as a sweeper, a position that he played in his years as a youngster at Köln and at Real Madrid, where his creativity and technique allowed him to start attacks from the back.

+Schuster was also praised for his leadership skills and commanding presence on the pitch.
+Despite his talent as a player, Schuster struggled with injuries throughout his career and was known for his outspoken nature, which sometimes led to disagreements with coaches, players, and journalists.
+He was nicknamed "The Blonde Angel" because of his long blonde hair.

+Many coaches and players have praised Schuster's talent as a footballer.
+Schuster's first coach at Köln Hennes Weisweiler described him as the best player he ever coached, and believed he could have been Franz Beckenbauer's successor.
+An admirer of Schuster, Köln coach Rinus Michels lamented his departure to Barcelona, believing that it was impossible to find a perfect replacement for him.
+Atlético Madrid coach Luis Aragonés praised his reading of the game and ability to play the right pass at the right time.

+Marcel Desailly and Xavi have cited Schuster as an idol.

 Coaching career

 Fortuna Köln

 Schuster was the coach of Fortuna Köln between 1 July 1997 and 30 June 1998.

 1. FC Köln

 Schuster was coach of 1.
 FC Köln from 1 July 1998 to 30 June 1999.
 Schuster was unable to get the club promoted.
 In 2000, he applied for the manager job at Scottish club Dundee FC, but the Dundee chairman rejected his application.

 Xerez

 Schuster became coach of Xerez on 26 June 2001.
 Schuster coached the team successfully for two seasons.
 The second and third best seasons in the history of the club.
 However, he could not get the club promoted to La Liga.

 Shakhtar Donetsk

 In June 2003, he accepted a deal to coach Shakhtar Donetsk starting on 1 July 2003.
 Schuster established a club record number of consecutive victories.
 However, the team did not win the championship and did not reach the final round of the Champions League with a match against Lokomotiv Moscow.
 Schuster was sacked on 5 May 2004, one week before his team played and won the Ukrainian Cup final in 2004.